 The Chippewas did not agitate for the removal of the Conner family.
 Certainly the entire family had a special knowledge of Indian customs and dialects.
 Richard Conner, who was born about 1718 in Maryland, was 68 years old when the Moravians departed.
 His wife, Margaret, had been captured by Indians at the age of four.
 Conner had bought her freedom and then made her his wife, no doubt considering her suitability to the life he led as a trader and interpreter among the Indians.
 As part of the bargain, according to tradition, the Conners were obliged to give their first-born child, James, to the Indians.
 Several years later they were able to redeem him.
 Their son, Henry, was later highly respected and influential among the Indians.
 Their daughter, Susanna, may have been the first child of English-speaking parents to be born in Macomb County.
 In 1807, she married Elisha Harrington, who had settled in the neighborhood the year before.
 Richard Conner lived at the Moravian site until his death April 17, 1808.

 During the War of 1812 the British, seeking revenge, offered the Indians $5 per American scalp.
 The settlers sought safety in the fort at Detroit.
 Upon their return to the Moravian site, they found burnt buildings and much desolation.
-Elisha Harrington and his wife, Susan, built a large house near the Moravian site just before the War of 1812.
+Elisha Harrington and his wife, Susan, built a house near the Moravian site just before the War of 1812.
 During the war they stayed in Detroit for protection.
 After the war they built a larger house around 1840.
 Displays of the Harrington House can be seen in the Moravian Hall Museum.
 Chief Justice Christian Clemens appointed Elisha associate judge around 1819.
 Elisha and Susan lived in the house until their deaths in 1847 and 1848